fahriadinataa/olist-business-performance-sql/README.md

 ## 5. Key Findings

 **Finding 1**
 Olist experienced strong growth in the early period, which gradually slowed over time.
 YoY GMV growth ranged from **50% to 700%**.
-Overall, 97% of orders were successfully delivered, with only about 1.2% of orders failing.
+Overall, 97% of orders were successfully delivered, with only about 1.2% of orders failed.

 **Finding 2**
 Growth was driven almost entirely by new customers rather than retention.